zackheil/lambda-logger/README.md

         LOG #12: [INFO]: Another log related to execution 9
 ```

+Notice in the above console output that output logs are set to the level 'info' or higher, but in the case that the buffer is dumped, you have access to all levels of logs and can see the trace and debug messages that would otherwise be hidden.

 ## Structuring Logs

-By default, the logs are written in a basic, linear structure.
+By default, the logs are written in a basic line structure.
 This can be changed by setting a formatter at time of construction.
 You can either use the pre-installed formatters, or create your own with the supplied Typescript definitions.

-### Using a Preinstalled Formatter
+### Using a Pre-installed Formatter

 ```js
 import Logger, { JSONFormatter } from "@zackheil/lambda-logger";